 Overdose is possible when using alcohol and sertraline.
 This is why you must carefully monitor your alcohol intake when using antidepressants.
 Not drinking alcohol when using sertraline is the only way to ensure you don’t overdose or experience any negative side effects from mixing these two substances.

 Also, remember there are no guidelines for safe alcohol consumption when using sertraline.
 What is safe for someone else might not be safe for you.
 It all depends on your biological makeup and the type of alcohol you drink.
-Because of the unpredictable nature of mixing alcohol with sertraline, medical professionals encourage users to err on the side of caution.
+Because of the unpredictable nature of alcohol with sertraline interactions, medical professionals encourage users to err on the side of caution.

 Keep in mind, alcohol impairment occurs faster when drinking is combined with drugs.
 At the very least, sertraline users who drink alcohol should avoid:

 Combining or misusing sertraline and alcohol can be fatal.
 The most common cause of a fatal reaction to the combination is serotonin syndrome.
 This occurs when there is an accumulation of serotonin in the brain.
 Symptoms of serotonin syndrome include:

 Combining alcohol with an antidepressant can also lead to toxicity or poisoning.
 Symptoms of toxicity include:

 The detox and withdrawal process is also extended when SSRIs have been mixed with alcohol.

 One study, published in the European Journal of Internal Medicine, showed that brainstem depression is possible when mixing sertraline and alcohol.
 This increases the risk of coma, respiratory depression, and death.

 Suicidal thoughts are a risk for anyone using antidepressant medications.